jacobfresco/obsidian-genealogy/README.md

 - [Buttons](https://github.com/shabegom/buttons) (Optional)

 ## How to use them?
 Download the templates and copy them to the folder in your vault that you configured as your template-folder.
 After that, create Templater-shortcuts for each template.
 You can assign keys to the shortcuts, but that's optional.
-If you use commander, you can add the Templater commands to the context menu for the editor and the titelbar in Obsidian.
+If you use Commander, you can add the Templater commands to the context menu for the editor and the titelbar in Obsidian.
 This also is optional.

 ## Templates
 | Template | Templater Action | Info |